 The next braided shoulder strap that I recommend is the Langly Hybrid paracord strap.
 I say hybrid because half the strap is made from paracord and the other half of the strap is made from high-grade nylon webbing and suede lining.
 I personally have the Langly simple camera bag and love it.
 Langly is a reputable brand that also produces high-quality photography accessories, so the Langly camera strap is no different.
 The hybrid camera strap is great because some people don’t like the feel of the paracord as much on the shoulders.
 Having the comfort of the threaded nylon and the durability of the 550 paracord is a good balance to have in a camera strap.

-Buy the Langly paracord strap from Langly.co for $35
+Buy the Langly paracord strap from Langly.co

 3. Techion Braided 550 Paracord Adjustable Camera Wrist Strap

 For a cheaper alternative to the DSPTCH and Langly camera strap, I would recommend the Techion paracord adjustable camera strap from Amazon.
-For $6.99 you get a solid braided camera bracelet and is also built from 550 type III paracord.
+For under 10$ you can get a solid braided camera bracelet and it is also built from 550 type III paracord.
 The only downside compared to the other two camera straps that I’ve recommended is that there isn’t a dedicated clip to attach to the camera.
 So you would be using the paracord to directly loop into your camera.
 To make it easier, you can purchase ring camera strap hooks to make it easier to attach.

-Buy the Techion strap now for $7.99 on Amazon
+Buy the Techion strap now from Amazon

 4. Helix Braided Camera Neck Strap